cosmos/gaia/docs/adrs/adr-001-globalfee.md

 	feeCoinsZeroDenom-.feeCheck-Zero.->zeroCoinFeesDenomReq;
 	feeCoinsNonZeroDenom-.feeCheck-NonZero.->nonzeroCoinFeesDenomReq;
 ```
 Please note that `feeCoins` does not contain zero coins.
 The fee coins are split according to the denoms in `zeroCoinFeesDenomReq` or `nonZeroCoinFeesDenomReq`.
 If feeCoins contains coins not in both `zeroCoinFeesDenomReq` and `nonZeroCoinFeesDenomReq`, the transaction should be rejected.
+On the contrary, if  feeCoins' denoms are in either `zeroCoinFeesDenomReq` or `nonZeroCoinFeesDenomReq`, and `len(zeroCoinFeesDenomReq)!=0`, the transaction can directly pass, otherwise, the fee amount need to be checked.

 Workflows of the fee checks:
 ```mermaid